-Unless otherwise specified by departmental requirements, all courses taken at the 5000 level or above, taken for the master's degree at CU-Boulder, may be applied toward the doctoral degree.
+Unless otherwise specified by departmental requirements, all courses at the 5000 level or above, taken for the master's degree at CU Boulder, may be applied toward the doctoral degree if they meet all applicable standards.
 Course work taken in completion of a doctoral degree cannot be applied toward subsequent master's degree work.